I’ve been working my way through Diana Gabaldon’s Outlander series of books, along with a few from her Lord John spinoff series.

 - Someone in the 20th century can look exactly like his (evil) 18th-century ancestor despite the very small number of common genes passed down through that many generations.

-- You feel that you can reasonably expect a small child to keep secrets that involve time travel or buried treasure.
+- You can reasonably expect a small child to keep secrets that involve time travel or buried treasure.
 You want this child to continue to keep these secrets forever – a lot longer than 10 minutes or so that most young kids can actually keep any secret.